FabricTOC/FabricTOC/README.md

 We recommend using ATOM (https://atom.io/), or editors with similar previewing facilities, to help develop this content.

-The Administration Guide is [here](./docs/AdminGuide/AdminGuide.md)
+The working copy of the Administration Guide is [here](./docs/AdminGuide/AdminGuide.md)

+We welcome comments on the documentation.
+Just raise an [issue](https://github.com/FabricTOC/FabricTOC/issues)!

+Or if you'd like to propose changes then use the [following process](#GitHubProcess).

-# Using GitHub to contribute to this documentation
+# <a name="GitHubProcess"></a> Contribute to this documentation

 `git commands to do this`